What to Know About the Barry Brock Sexual Abuse Cases

 Barry Brock was a gynecologist affiliated with the Cedars-Sinai Medical Center in Los Angeles, where he worked for 44 years.
 After graduating from McGill University in 1976, he was accepted into the obstetrics and gynecology residency program at the medical center, where he was then hired in 1981.

-Troubling reports began to surface in the early 2000s about his inappropriate behavior with patients, but Cedars-Sinai refused to investigate and continued to vouch for their physician.
-Throughout the 2010s, more women came forward to complain, yet the hospital did not perform any internal investigations or take the allegations seriously.
+According to the lawsuits, troubling reports began to surface in the early 2000s about alleged inappropriate behavior with patients, but plaintiffs say Cedars-Sinai did not investigate and continued to stand behind its physician.
+Throughout the 2010s, more women came forward to complain, yet the suits allege the hospital did not perform internal investigations or take the complaints seriously.

 In June 2024, the situation reached a boiling point.
 Patients began to openly share their horrific experiences with the physician, garnering media attention.
 Cedars-Sinai began a formal investigation in July 2024 and revoked his medical privileges in August 2024.
-Dr. Brock himself tried to prevent legal action by contacting former patients and telling them that he would be retiring in hopes that they would not pursue charges.
+According to the lawsuits, Dr. Brock contacted former patients to tell them he would be retiring — outreach the plaintiffs characterize as an attempt to discourage legal action.
 He was officially dismissed in September 2024 as the class action lawsuits began to pick up steam.

 As of January 2025, 167 patients have filed lawsuits against Barry Brock, and it is unknown whether even more will come forward to share their stories.